 The ISS HA-ECT FIPS Object Module's HMAC-SHA-1 digest is documented for each supported platform.
 Upon delivery, the system operator runs a Green Hills supplied utility program- ghash, which, using a FIPS validated crypto library (ie this library), computes and displays the HMAC-SHA-1 digests for the Module.
 The operator compares these digests with the known good documented values to gain assurance that the Module is indeed the FIPS-validated Module.

-When the ISS HA-ECT FIPS Object Module is linked to the application by the operator, the Module is relocated, causing its contents (addressing) to change.
-The operator then runs the ghash utility program to re-compute the HMAC-SHA-1 digests, which must be stored into the final executable.
-These digests are verified at run-time to match the ghash-inserted values.
+The same digests computed by the ghash utility program, are stored into the final libect.out library by Green Hills Software.
+These digests are recomputed, and verified at runtime to match the ghash-inserted values.
 The operator must provide assurance that the FIPS Object is not tampered with during the development process.